codetojoy/self/personal/Quotes.md

 * "There he goes.
 One of God's own prototypes.
 A high-powered mutant of some kind, never even considered for mass production." - [Fear and Loathing in Las Vegas](https://en.wikipedia.org/wiki/Fear_and_Loathing_in_Las_Vegas_(film))

+### Excellent turns of phrase

+* "Heavy-metal is Punk Lite: all the rebellion, without that political aftertaste.", (Rolling Stone, circa 1987)

 ### TODO

 * 7-fin shark